 7. Having a Standardized Delivery Procedure

-When it comes to food deliveries, you can neither compromise on the time taken for delivery nor the efficiency of the preparations.
+When it comes to restaurant delivery, you can neither compromise on the time taken for delivery nor the efficiency of the preparations.
 People ordering food are eager to dig into food as early as possible, and delayed delivery can make them skeptical about ordering from your restaurant the next time.
 Inaccurate orders, on the other hand, can completely ruin customer experience.